Do All Crib Mattresses Fit All Cribs?

 What Is the Standard Crib Mattress Size?

-Those small differences are usually harmless — but in some crib and mattress pairings, they can result in visible gaps along the sides or corners.
+These differences are part of normal manufacturing variation.
+In some crib and mattress combinations, they can result in visible spacing along the edges or corners.

 Why Some Crib Mattresses Don’t Fit Perfectly